leanprover/leanprover.github.io/about/index.md

 ads: false
 ---

-The Lean project aims to bring the automated and interactive theorem proving worlds together.
-One of the main goals is to provide a powerful system for reasoning about complex systems and mathematics, and verifying claims about both.
+The /Lean Theorem Prover/ aims to bridge the gap between interactive and automated theorem proving, by situating automated tools and methods in a framework that supports user interaction and the construction of fully specified axiomatic proofs.
+The goal is to support both mathematical reasoning and reasoning about complex systems, and to verify claims in both domains.